nerdyc/SwiftEmoji/README.md

 The `Emoji` class exposes a number of useful regular expressions as static variables.
 They each come in compiled (`NSRegularExpression`) and uncompiled (`String`) forms.

+* `SingleEmojiPattern` and `SingleEmojiRegex` match a single emoji character (grapheme cluster).
+* `MultiEmojiPattern` and `MultiEmojiRegex` match one or more consecutive emoji characters.

 The `String` values are useful when composing your own expressions.
-For example, the default expressions do not create any capture groups, to avoid the performance overhead.
+For example, you could

 Look at the source code in `Emoji.swift` for an example.